Bolivian Ram Cichlid Care Guide for Beginners

 Tank Size and Layout

-A 20-gallon tank is the minimum for a pair, but a 30-gallon tank gives noticeably better results.
-Extra space reduces stress and improves natural behavior.
+A 20-gallon tank is the minimum for a pair, but a 30-gallon tank produces noticeably better behavior and health.
+Extra space reduces stress and prevents subtle territorial pressure.

 Bolivian Rams value floor space, not height.
-Long tanks work best.
+Long tanks with open substrate areas work best.

 Substrate Choice

 Fine sand is ideal.
-Smooth gravel also works, but avoid sharp edges.
-Rams constantly sift through substrate, and rough materials can damage their mouths.
+Smooth gravel can work, but sharp substrate should be avoided.
+Rams constantly sift through the bottom, and rough materials can damage their mouths over time.

 Plants and Decor

-They thrive in lightly planted tanks with shaded areas.
-Good options include:
+Bolivian Rams do best in lightly planted tanks with shaded areas.

 • Java fern